Gekko versions overview

 To sum up:

 - If you are a new user, you are advised to choose the latest 3.1.x version from this page.
 Regarding bitness, it is advised to use Gekko 64-bit if you can (if you are using Windows 64-bit, which is normal nowadays).

 - If you have already built systems in an older Gekko 2.x or 2.x.x version and do not want to migrate just yet, choose the 2.4 version from this page (this is a 32-bit version).
-If you really need a lot of RAM, consider Gekko 2.5.2 64-bit.
+If you really need a lot of RAM, consider Gekko 2.5.2 in the 64-bit version.

 The Gekko 3.1.x development versions are fully compatible with 3.0.
 Care is taken not to break anything in 3.1.x, so these versions are in a sense “stable” development versions, but if you are very risk-averse, you may stick to 3.0.
 (Any “risky” development of 3.0 will take place in a future 3.3.x series).

 If you are an existing user of a Gekko 2.x or 2.x.x version, you cannot jump directly to 3.0 or 3.1.x without translating your command files to the 3.0 syntax (cf. the TRANSLATE command).
 It is advised to migrate, but if you are unable to, you should use Gekko 2.4, which is fully compatible with all prior 2.x or 2.x.x versions.
 (The versions in the 2.5.x series contain some experiemental components related to modelling).
 Regarding syntax changes from 2.x.x to 3.x.x, you may consult the cheat sheet.